fbpx

 And this is where my work lives.

-The Work Is Not Decorative
+Why the Work Is Not Decorative

 The work does not exist to fill space.

-It does not exist to match colours.
+It does not exist to match colour palettes.

 It exists to hold.
-To witness.
-To anchor.

-Each piece carries something private:
+Each piece carries something private.

 A memory not often spoken aloud.